epistrephein/rubyproject-template/README.md

 ## Usage

-Customize the required gems in `Gemfile` then run `bin/setup` to install all dependencies via Bundler and to duplicate the example configuration, schedule and env files.
+Customize the required gems in `Gemfile` then run `bin/setup` to install all dependencies via Bundler and duplicate the example configuration, schedule and env files.
 In production, pass `--without development` as argument to `bin/setup` in order to skip development dependencies.